ntn9995/birria/README.md

 Note that `list` and `List` will be treated as `List[str]`.

-More scalar types like `byte` will likely be added

 ### Prefixes

 By default, `birria` only accepts `-` as the prefix for option strings, other supported